LKI/dotvim/README.md

 Others
 ------

+My dotvim require python in system path.
+If you're using gvim in windows, make sure python and vim are both 32bit or both 64bit.

 If you're a beginner, just clone and use it for weeks.

 Feel free to fork your own dotvim repository, make changes and send a pull request.